-

 Tom Slater - Manager

-Tom is Head of the US Equities Team and is a Decision Maker on Long Term Global Growth Portfolios.
-He joined Baillie Gifford in 2000 and became a Partner of the firm in 2012.
+Tom joined Baillie Gifford in 2000 and became a Partner of the firm in 2012.
 After serving as Deputy Manager for five years, Tom was appointed Joint Manager of Scottish Mortgage Investment Trust in 2015.
-During his time at Baillie Gifford he has also worked in the Developed Asia and UK Equity Teams.
+During his time at Baillie Gifford he has worked in the Developed Asia, UK Equity and Long Term Global Growth teams.
 Tom’s investment interest is focused on high growth companies both in listed equity markets and as an investor in private companies.
 He graduated BSc in Computer Science with Mathematics from the University of Edinburgh in 2000.

 Gary Robinson

-Gary has been a member of the Global Stewardship Portfolio Construction Group since its inception in 2015 and is an Investment Manager in the US Equities Team.
-He graduated MBiochem in Biochemistry from the University of Oxford in 2003 and joined Baillie Gifford the same year.
-He spent time working on our Japanese, UK and European Equity Teams before moving to the US Equities Team in 2008.
-Gary is a generalist investor but retains a special interest in the healthcare sector dating back to his undergraduate degree.
-Gary became a Partner of the firm in 2019.
+Gary is a partner and US Equity Growth investment manager.
+Gary joined Baillie Gifford in 2003 and spent time working on our Japanese, UK and European Equity teams before moving to the US Equity Growth Team in 2008.
+Gary is a generalist investor but retains a special interest in the healthcare sector, dating back to his undergraduate degree.
+He graduated MBiochem in Biochemistry from Oxford University in 2003.

 Kirsty Gibson

-Kirsty joined Baillie Gifford in 2012 and is an Investment Manager in the US Equities Team.
-She also is a member of the Positive Change Portfolio Construction Group.
-Kirsty graduated MA (Hons) in Economics in 2011 and MSc in Carbon Management in 2012, both from the University of Edinburgh.
+Kirsty is an Investment Manager in the US Equities Team.
+Kirsty joined Baillie Gifford in 2012 and began her career on the US Equities Team, moving on to spend several years in small and large cap global equities departments, before returning to the US Equities Team.
+She graduated MA (Hons) in Economics in 2011 and MSc in Carbon Management in 2012, both from the University of Edinburgh.

 Dave Bujnowski